 The agentic approach: A lead scoring agent enriches each inbound lead automatically on arrival: pulling firmographic data, cross-referencing against the ICP definition, scoring engagement signals from prior interactions, and classifying the lead against a pre-defined priority matrix.
 The output is not a score.
 It is a ranked, context-rich view that tells the sales representative what this organisation is, where they are in the decision process, and which person in the buying committee they are likely to be.
 The agent assembles the context before the human touches the record.

-What it required: The Production Survival Pattern here depends on one thing that organisations frequently get wrong: the ICP definition must exist before the build.
+What it required: The Production Survival Pattern here depends on one condition that organisations consistently get wrong: the ICP definition must exist before the build.
 An agent cannot score leads against qualification criteria that have not been agreed.
 The most common failure mode in this agentic AI use case is building the scoring agent before sales and marketing have reached consensus on what a qualified lead looks like.
-When that consensus does not exist, the agent amplifies the disagreement - surfacing leads that one function considers qualified and another does not.
-The data must also be accessible: the CRM, firmographic sources, and engagement data must be reachable and consistent enough to feed the agent without a parallel data engineering project.
+When that consensus does not exist, the agent amplifies the disagreement, surfacing leads that one function considers qualified and another does not.
+That outcome is worse than no agent, because it makes the disagreement faster and more visible.

 Use case 4: Competitor and market monitoring

 The problem: Monitoring the competitive landscape is a high-value, high-effort task that most B2B organisations do poorly or infrequently.
 Tracking pricing changes, product announcements, job posting signals, content output, and customer sentiment across multiple competitors requires sustained attention that is difficult to prioritise against daily operational demands.
 Most organisations end up reviewing their competitive position quarterly.
 By that point, the most material signals have already moved.
+A competitor's pricing change was visible in their job postings six weeks earlier, before it appeared in their pricing page.

-The agentic approach: A competitor monitoring agent runs on a continuous schedule, scanning named sources (competitor websites, job boards, industry publications, social channels, patent filings) against pre-defined signal categories.
-When a material change is detected - a pricing page update, a new product category, a significant hire pattern - the agent surfaces a curated briefing rather than a raw feed.
-The human receives a digest of what changed, why it might matter, and what signals were read as confirmation.
+The agentic approach: A competitor monitoring agent runs on a continuous schedule, scanning named sources, competitor websites, job boards, industry publications, social channels, patent filings, against pre-defined signal categories.
+When a material change is detected, the agent surfaces a curated briefing rather than a raw feed.
+The human receives a digest of what changed, why it might matter, and which signals were read as confirmation.
+The agent does not interpret competitive strategy.

-The outcome: Competitive intelligence that previously required a half-day of manual curation is delivered as a curated briefing in minutes.
-Material changes are detected within hours rather than discovered in a quarterly review.
-The agent does not interpret strategy.
 It surfaces signals and their context.
 Interpretation remains human.

+The outcome: Competitive intelligence that previously required a half-day of manual curation is delivered as a curated briefing in minutes.
+Material changes detected within hours of occurring rather than discovered in a quarterly review.
+The value is not the speed alone.
+It is that the human's time is applied to interpretation rather than collection.

-What it required: The Production Survival Pattern here comes down to signal definition.
+What it required: The Production Survival Pattern here centres on signal definition.
 What counts as a material change must be agreed before the agent is built.
-If the signal categories are too broad, the agent generates noise.
+If signal categories are too broad, the agent generates noise.
 If they are too narrow, it misses relevant developments.
-The data sources must be named and accessible.
-The output format - what the agent delivers and to whom - must be specified in advance.
-Competitor monitoring agents built without pre-defined signal categories typically generate high volumes of low-quality output that gradually trains the human to ignore them.
+Data sources must be named and accessible.
+The output format, what the agent delivers and to whom, must be specified in advance.

 Use case 5: Technical knowledge retrieval

-The agentic approach: A technical knowledge retrieval agent indexes the organisation's structured and unstructured knowledge sources - technical documentation, past project files, product specifications, compliance records - and makes them queryable in natural language.
+The agentic approach: A technical knowledge retrieval agent indexes the organisation's structured and unstructured knowledge sources, technical documentation, past project files, product specifications, compliance records, and makes them queryable in natural language.
 The agent retrieves relevant sections, assembles a context-rich answer, and cites the source documents so the user can verify.
 It does not generate knowledge that does not exist.
 It surfaces knowledge that exists but was previously inaccessible without expert navigation.

 What it required: Knowledge retrieval is one of the agentic AI use cases most frequently attempted and most frequently stalled.
 The consistent failure mode: attempting to build the retrieval system before the knowledge sources are structured and clean.
 Documents that are inconsistently formatted, undated, or stored in inaccessible locations do not become useful retrieval assets when indexed.
 They become a large index of low-quality content.
-The Production Survival Pattern requires that the knowledge base is structured and accessible before the agent is built, not as a task the agent will solve.
+The retrieval agent surfaces them accurately.
+The problem is that the content retrieved is not worth surfacing.

 Agentic process automation